mohamedezzeldeenhassanmohamed/Speech-Recognition-Systems/README.md

 # Jupyter Notebook workshop will explain every thing that you want to understand :)

 # Using_This_Model_As_A_Real_Service_In_Real_App
-1-English Words
+1- English Words

-2-English characters
+2- English characters

-2-English Numbers
+3- English Numbers